-If it has been some time since your last air duct cleaning, you’re probably tempted to find a person to sanitize those ducts so you will get cool air throughout your house in the spring and summer.
+If it has been some time since your last air duct cleaning, you are probably tempted to find a person to sanitize those ducts so you will get cool air throughout your house in the spring and summer.

-But before you do, you want to arm yourself with some knowledge to avoid falling prey to air duct cleaning scams!
+But before you do, you need to arm yourself with some knowledge to avoid falling prey to air duct cleaning scams!

-In this article, I’ll tell you just how much an air duct cleaning should price, when you need it, the way to choose a company and how to prevent some common scams.
+In this article, I’ll let you know just how much an air duct cleaning needs to price, when you need it, how to choose a company and how to avoid some common scams.

 Here's What You Need to Know About Air Duct Cleaning